open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 Assuming you already have a system generating some kind of tracing telemetry, [the OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) is the doorway to help you make it available into the OTel world.

-Within the collector, a trace receiver has the role to receive and convert your request telemetry from it's original format into the OTel trace model, so the information can be properly processed through the collector's pipelines.
+Within the Collector, a trace receiver has the role to receive and convert your request telemetry from it's original format into the OTel trace model, so the information can be properly processed through the Collector's pipelines.

 In order to implement a traces receiver you will need the following:

-- A `Config` implementation to enable the trace receiver to gather and validate it's configurations within the collector's config.yaml.
+- A `Config` implementation to enable the trace receiver to gather and validate it's configurations within the Collector's config.yaml.

 - A `ReceiverFactory` implementation so the Collector can properly instantiate the trace receiver component

 - A `TracesReceiver` implementation that is responsible to collect the telemetry, convert it to the internal trace representation, and hand the information to the next consumer in the pipeline.

-In this tutorial we will create a sample trace receiver called `tracemock` that simulates a pull operation and generates traces as an outcome of that operation.
+In this tutorial we will create a sample trace receiver called `tailtracer` that simulates a pull operation and generates traces as an outcome of that operation.
 The next sections will guide you through the process of implementing the steps above in order to create the receiver, so let's get started.

 ## Setting up your receiver development and testing environment

-First use the tutorial from the [builder](../../builder) folder to create a collector instance named `dev-otelcol`, all you need is to copy the [builder-config.yaml](../../builder/builder-config.yaml) file and make the following changes:
+First use the tutorial from the [builder](https://github.com/rquedas/otel4devs/tree/main/collector/builder) folder to create a Collector instance named `dev-otelcol`, all you need is to copy the [builder-config.yaml](https://github.com/rquedas/otel4devs/tree/main/collector/builder/builder/builder-config.yaml) file and make the following changes:

 ```yaml
 dist: